ryt15/LetItRust/README.md

   in the Rust documentation which feels very unrelated to the actual bug (see below).
 - According to [polls](https://survey.stackoverflow.co/2023/#section-admired-and-desired-programming-scripting-and-markup-languages),
   Rust has become a very popular and admired programming language.
   But why?
 Very few job ads ask for Rust developers.
-So I wonder - has Rust become a religion only understood by some higher priests?
-If so, keep me out of it!
-At least until it has matured enough.
+I understand that the Rust's safety and speed can attract many, but if you use Rust just to belong to a cult I suggest you do it on your free time only.
 - Rust is not object oriented.
 So instead of using object oriented terminalogy you have to learn strange terms like _Trait_ and _Cradle_.
 And "methods" are declared `impl`.
-- You can never get a straight answer if you ask about something in a Rust forum.
+- You can seldom get a straight answer if you ask about something in a Rust forum.
   You always get a long explanation, usually with lots of links to the doc.
 In the rare situation someone presents a short and seemingly correct answer, it doesn't take long until someone else objects, saying the first answer is wrong